philliphenslee/coreos-ec2-cloudformation/README.md

 **AWS CloudFormation template for running CoreOS etcd clusters on EC2.**

 ### Overview
 CoreOS provides excellent documentation, and you can get up and running quickly with the stack available on the CoreOS site.
 In a quest to use DNS for service discovery, and have the ability to scale my worker/minion nodes independently, I created a CloudFormation template.
-The template creates a three node service cluster, ad create an auto scale group for the workers.
+The template creates a three node service cluster, and creates an auto scale group for the worker instances.

 ![coreos-cluster](http://ph2.us/github/coreos-ec2-cloudformation/aws-etcd2-cluster-prod.png)